SocketCluster/writable-consumable-stream/README.md

 ## Usage

-### Consume stream and write to it asynchronously:
+### Consume a stream and write to it asynchronously:

 ```js
 let iterableStream = new IterableAsyncStream();